Sydney–West Coast rivalry: Friday night in Sydney

 Despite losing the first game of the 2018 season, West Coast won the next 10 in a row.
 Going into the match, west coast were 1st, with Sydney in 3rd on the AFL ladder.

 Sydney 10.12 (72) defeated West Coast 7.15 (57).

 An upset in 2019

 Despite the West Coast Eagles being the reigning premiers, and the Sydney Swans suffering a decline in on-field performance, the Swans were able to defeat the Eagles by 45 points at the Sydney Cricket Ground, with Lance Franklin kicking a goal from the boundary line on the final siren.
 The win extended the Eagles' hoodoo at the ground to two decades.

 Sydney 18.8 (116) defeated West Coast 10.11 (71).

 Neutral territory in 2021

-A COVID-19 outbreak in Sydney saw the fixtured round 16, 2021 match between the Swans and Eagles shifted from the Sydney Cricket Ground to Kardinia Park in Geelong, where the Swans recorded their largest ever win over the Eagles, winning by 92 points.
+A COVID-19 outbreak in Sydney saw the fixtured round 16, 2021 match between the Swans and Eagles shifted from the Sydney Cricket Ground to Kardinia Park in Geelong, where the Swans defeated the Eagles by 92 points.

 Sydney 18.10 (118) defeated West Coast 3.8 (26).